Skip to Content, Navigation, or Footer.

 Ladapo has surprisingly little control over the university’s health policies, according to Matt Hitchings, the UF assistant professor of biostatistics.

 Under Ladapo’s guidance, Florida allowed optional masking and banned vaccine mandates.
 However, his powers appear limited at UF.
-During the COVID-19 pandemic, mask-wearing was required at UF, and vaccinations were strongly recommended.
+During the COVID-19 pandemic, mask-wearing was highly encouraged at UF, and vaccinations were strongly recommended.

 His difference in opinion was further revealed on Sept.
 18, 2023, when UF encouraged the university community to receive the new COVID-19 booster, just five days after Ladapo spoke out against it during a livestream.